SayantanBanerjee16/Avengers-Quiz/README.md

 # Avengers-Quiz

-This Android App is Based on a simple Quiz of certain number of question .
+This Android App is Based on a simple Quiz of some questions .
 Each question comprises of 4 option and the user have to guess the right MCU character from the picture shown.
 Sayantan , do you know , Gods of death , love apples Do you agree ?